 Let it soak in.

 Really, I could end this article now with a mic drop.
-But I need you to understand what we’re dealing with here, and why (we believe) that African American financial advisors can help us close the gap in a bigger way.
+But I need you to understand what we’re dealing with here, and why we believe that working with companies helping to create equity for Black people can help us close the gap in a bigger way.

-But first, let’s understand more about the racial wealth divide that even necessitates this conversation.
+But first, let’s understand more about the Black/white racial wealth divide that even necessitates this conversation.